MkDocs¶

 - pymdownx.details

-- pymdownx.tabbed
+- pymdownx.highlight

 - pymdownx.inlinehilite